mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-sigma-protocols.md

     allocate_scalars(self, n)

     Inputs:
-        - self, the current state of the GroupMorphismPreimage
+        - self, the current state of the LinearRelation
         - n, the number of scalars to allocate
     Outputs:
         - indices, a list of integers each pointing to the new allocated scalars